dreamportdev/Osdev-Notes/06_IPC/02_Shared_Memory.md

 - The ipc manager returns the address of the physical memory it just allocated to the VMM.
 - The VMM maps this physical memory at the virtual address it selected earlier.
 - The VMM can now return this virtual address to the program, and the program can access the shared memory at this address.

+We're going to focus on the three steps involving the ipc manager.
+Our function for creating a new shared memory region will look like the following:

 ```c
 spinlock_t* list_lock;